liquinlab/elm-smile/docs/labconfig.md

 ![Firebase project overview](/images/labconfig-firebase-console-4.png)

-Register the new web app giving it a nickname (something like `smile-db` might make sense but up to you).
+Register the new web app giving it a nickname (something like `smile-db` might make sense, but up to you).
 You do **not** need to also set up Firebase Hosting.

 ![Firebase add sdk](/images/labconfig-firebase-addwebapp-5.png)

-Next, add the Firebase SDK (select `use npm`), making sure to copy the Firebase configuration keys that are shown as a chunk of javascript code lower on the page (highlight below).
+Next, add the Firebase SDK (select `use npm`).
+Make sure to copy the Firebase configuration keys, which are shown as a chunk of javascript code lower on the page (highlight below).
 Save the keys someplace safe, as you will need these
 later: